 On Sept.
-3, City council directed staff to remove municipally-supplied single-use plastics from operations at the Grand Theatre and INVISTA Centre by mid-2020, and other municipal facilities in subsequent years.
+3, the City council directed staff to remove municipally-supplied single-use plastics from operations at Kingston Grand Theatre and INVISTA Centre by mid-2020, and other municipal facilities in subsequent years.

 Learn why these changes are being made, what impact they will have on residents and patrons, by reviewing the frequently asked questions below.

-Why are SUPs being removed from the Grand?
+Why are SUPs being removed from Kingston Grand Theatre?

 What will the Grand use instead of SUPs?